 Associate Vice Chancellor for Nursing, Dean and Professor, Betty Irene Moore School of Nursing

 She leads at the national and state levels in supporting implementation of the recommendations of the landmark Institute of Medicine report, “The Future of Nursing: Leading Change, Advancing Health.”
 She is a member of the Robert Wood Johnson Foundation’s national Strategic Advisory Committee as well as a member of the California Action Coalition executive committee.
 She served on the Presidential Council of Advisors on Science and Technology (PCAST) Working Group on Systems Engineering for Healthcare.

 Young is a UC Davis alumna, graduating in 1981 with a bachelor’s degree in Dietetics followed by an Associate Degree in Nursing from Sacramento City College and a Bachelor of Science in Nursing degree from Southern Oregon State College.
 She then went on to the University of Washington, where she earned a Master of Science in Nursing degree with a specialty in gerontology and a Doctor of Philosophy in Nursing Science.

 In addition to her extensive academic and research background, Young practiced in critical care and as a geriatric nurse practitioner in community-based, long-term care.
-Previously, she directed the John A. Hartford Center for Geriatric Nursing Excellence at Oregon Health and Science University and, prior to that, she held a joint appointment on faculty at the University of Washington School of Nursing and as the chief operations officer for a retirement community company.
+Previously, she directed the John A. Hartford Center for Geriatric Nursing Excellence at Oregon Health and, prior to that, she held a joint appointment on faculty at the University Of Washington School of Nursing and as the chief operations officer for a retirement community company.